-We know that talking about life insurance can be confusing, but that’s what makes it all the more important to talk about.
-Amidst whatever life throws at you, life insurance provides a financial safety net for you and your family.
 Planning for the future is critical in a world of uncertainty.
-Now what if there were a life insurance policy that provided more than just the death benefit?
+Now what if there was a life insurance policy that provided more than just the death benefit?
 What if it could help you meet your financial goals during your lifetime and help you set up your family for success after you pass?
 Well, let’s take a look at how cash value life insurance does just that.

 Cash value life insurance is a form of permanent life insurance that builds equity, making life insurance useful not just for the death benefit but also for financial goals in your lifetime.
 The equity built up is considered cash value or surrender value and you can access it by taking out a policy loan or making a cash withdrawal.